gocnn/candy/internal/cuda/kernels/README.md

 # CUDA Kernels

-This package contains CUDA kernels used from spark.
+This package contains CUDA kernels used from candy.
 Some of these implementations come from the [candle-kernels crate](https://github.com/huggingface/candle) and [dfdx crate](https://github.com/coreylowman/dfdx).

 ## License